About Impending Storm Productions

 Formerly Thatcher's Boy Theatre

-Welcome to Impending Storm Productions, a Melbourne based theatre company that continuously bring new plays and films that are challenging, provocative, raw and humanly dark.
+Welcome to Impending Storm Productions, a Melbourne based theatre company that continuously bring new theatre experiences that are challenging, provocative, raw and humanly dark.
 We aim to create change through starting honest conversations and stirring thoughts and emotions we hide deep down.

 Originally created as Thatcher's Boy Theatre, the company was founded by Kieran Gould-Dowen in early 2017.
 Thatcher's Boy Theatre produced four productions in their first year: two of their show 'Take A Seat', followed by the contemporary piece 'Continue Without Saving?' and finished the year with the comedy 'More Pudding Anyone?'

 In 2018, Thatcher's Boy Theatre hit the floor running, starting with two productions of 'Hold Me, I Beg You' in Melbourne and Adelaide, a well received production of 'Fall On Death Ears' at The Butterfly Club, 'Cracked Smiles' at Chapel Off Chapel, and finished the year with electrifying and immersive show 'The Execution Will Not Be Televised' at The MC Showroom in November.

 2019 saw the company slow down whilst Kieran took time out after the birth of his daughter, staging one big production of You Look Like Your Father at Chapel Off Chapel in August.

 Following a forced hiatus for the pandemic, Impending Storm Productions performed their first show under the new banner in May 2021 with The Execution Will Not Be Televised, selling out to highly entertained audiences.

 2022 marks the start of a more specific journey as Kieran aims to bring shows that don't just make audiences think but takes them to a deep, raw human place emotionally that so many shy from.